InternetMaximalism/intmax2-function/README.md

 # Set the FIRESTORE_EMULATOR_HOST variable in the same terminal where you will run your application.
 export FIRESTORE_EMULATOR_HOST="HOST:PORT"
-export FIRESTORE_EMULATOR_HOST="HOST:PORT" # We will use what is displayed in the console.
 ```

 ## Docker